ahamedaninia/housing_prices/README.md

 # school
-all school projects put into one
+all school projects put into one during Masters of Data Science Program